United States antitrust law: Rise of "Rule of Reason" (1910s–1930s)

-Despite the passage of the Clayton Act and the FTC Act, U.S. antitrust enforcement was not aggressive between the mid-1910s and the 1930s.
-Based on their experience with the War Industries Board during World War I, many American economists, government officials, and business leaders adopted the associationalist view that close collaboration among business leaders and government officials could efficiently guide the economy.
+Despite the passage of the Clayton Act and the FTC Act, U.S. antitrust enforcement was not aggressive between 1914 and the 1930s.
+Based on their experience with the War Industries Board during World War I, many American leaders took the associationalist view that close collaboration among business leaders and government officials could efficiently guide the economy.
 Some Americans abandoned faith in free market competition entirely after the Wall Street Crash of 1929.
 Advocates of these views championed the passage of the National Industrial Recovery Act of 1933 and the centralized economic planning experiments during the early stages of the New Deal.

-The Supreme Court's decisions in antitrust cases during this period reflected these views, and the Court had a "largely tolerant" attitude toward collusion and cooperation between competitors.
+The Supreme Court's antitrust decisions during this period reflected these views and took a "largely tolerant" attitude toward collusion and cooperation between competitors.
 One prominent example was the 1918 decision Chicago Board of Trade v.
 United States, in which the Court ruled that a Chicago Board of Trade rule banning commodity brokers from buying or selling grain forwards after the close of business at 2:00 pm each day at any price other than that day's closing price did not violate the Sherman Act.
 The Court said that although the rule was a restraint on trade, a comprehensive examination of the rule's purposes and effects showed that it "merely regulates, and perhaps thereby promotes competition."